Domestic Renewable Heat Incentive Guide

 How Much Will You Get?

-At this time, the tariff rate for the RHI for solar thermal installations is set at 19.2p per kWh of hot water produced.
+The tariff rate for the RHI for solar thermal installations is set at 21.09p per kWh of hot water produced (April 2019).
 Once you’ve joined there will be no change to your tariff other than standard annual adjustments to keep payments in line with the Retail Price Index.
 You do not need to have any metering installed for your solar thermal system, even if it is used alongside another renewable technology.
 The rate will be set in line with your EPC results and the size of system you have installed.

 Section 6: The Domestic Renewable Heat Incentive and Your Home